 The front suspension and steering system of this vehicle was factory aligned using highly accurate equipment prior to delivery to the dealership.
-However, we recommend that alignment should be checked and adjusted after you have fully loaded the motor home according to your personal needs.
+However, we recommend that you have alignment checked and adjusted after you have fully loaded the motor home according to your personal needs.
 Thereafter, the alignment should be periodically inspected to help prevent uneven tire wear.